-Responsibility rests with the wedding party to restore all facilities used to the same condition in which they were prior to the wedding.
+Responsibility rests with the participants in the service to restore all facilities used to the same condition in which they were prior to the service.
 This includes any rooms used for dressing or storing items prior to, during, or immediately after the rehearsal or wedding.

-There is no charge for the clergy of Trinity to solemnize the marriage for members of the congregation, however, it is fitting that the couple make a suitable gift to the discretionary fund of the priest who is officiating at the wedding.
+There is no charge for the clergy of Trinity to perform marriages or blessings for members of the congregation, however, it is highly recommended that the couple make a suitable gift to the discretionary fund of the priest who is officiating at the service.
 The gift might be ten percent of the cost of the reception, but it is entirely at the discretion of the couple.

 The participation of other clergy must be approved by the Rector.